MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-enterprise-enrollment.md

 # Enterprise enrollment considerations for AKS

-Azure Landing Zones for AKS do not have any specific considerations or recommendations which would impact enterprise enrollment or AD Tenant decisions.
+For most customer implementations, standard best practices regarding enterprise enrollment and AD tenants are unchanged when deploying Azure Landing Zones for AKS.
+There are seldom specific considerations or recommendations which would impact enterprise enrollment or AD Tenant decisions.
+See the considerations below to determine if AKS requirements would impact existing tenant decisions.

 However, it could be important to understand any decisions previously made by the cloud platform team to be aware of existing [Enterprise enrollment or AD Tenant decisions](../../ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md).